Azure-Samples/azure-video-indexer-samples/API-Samples/C#/ArmBased/README.md

 # Authentication Model

-This sample presents two way to authenticate the running code to the video indexer account .
+This sample demonstrates two methods for authenticating the code to the Video Indexer account.

-1. Using Default Azure Credentials - Uses the logged in User ( or User Assigned Managed Identity/ System Assigned Identity ) that is logged to the running host.
+1. Using Default Azure Credentials: This method utilizes the logged-in user or a User Assigned Managed Identity/System Assigned Identity associated with the running host.
-2. Using Service Principal Authentication ( Entra App Registration)
+2. Using Service Principal Authentication (Entra App Registration)

-## Authentication with Default Azure Credetials
+## Authentication with Default Azure Credentials

-1. Ensure you are logged in to your azure subscription by running the `az login`  command
+1. Ensure that you are logged in to your Azure subscription by running the `az login` command.
-2. In case you run with the same user on multiple Tenants , set the tenantId variable under the `AccountTokenProvider.cs` class .
+2. If you are using the same user across multiple tenants, set the `tenantId` variable under the `AccountTokenProvider.cs` class.
-3. Extract the logged in user or MI object Id and move on to Section 3 below.
+3. Extract the Object ID of the logged-in user or Managed Identity and proceed to Section 3 below.

-## Authentication with Default Azure Credetials
+## Authentication with Service Principal

-1. create Azure Entra Id App that will be used as service principal
+1. Create an Azure Entra ID App that will be used as a service principal.

 ```
 az ad sp create-for-rbac --role Owner --display-name $appName --scopes /subscriptions/$SUBSCRIPTION_ID
 ```

-2. Extract the Service Principla Id ,and continue to section 3 below.
+2. Extract the Service Principal ID and continue to Section 3 below.

 ```
 servicePrincipalId=$(az ad sp list --display-name $appName --query "[0].id" -o tsv)
 ```

-3. In Both cases, the logged in service principal ( either user, Managed Identity or Entra App) need to have the `contributor` role on the video indexer account. replace the SUBSCRIPTION_ID,RESOURCE_GROUP and VIDEO_INDEXER_ACCOUNT_NAME and servicePrincipalId with your values, and run the following command :
+3. In both cases, the logged-in service principal (user, Managed Identity, or Entra App) must have the `Contributor` role assigned to the Video Indexer account.
+Replace the `SUBSCRIPTION_ID`, `RESOURCE_GROUP`, `VIDEO_INDEXER_ACCOUNT_NAME`, and `servicePrincipalId` with your values, and run the following command:

 ```
 videoIndexerId="/subscriptions/SUBSCRIPTION_ID/resourceGroups/RESOURCE_GROUP/providers/Microsoft.VideoIndexer/accounts/VIDEO_INDEXER_ACCOUNT_NAME"
 az role assignment create --assignee $servicePrincipalId --role "Contributor" --scope $videoIndexerId
 ```

 ## Usage